-Former NBA commissioner David Stern dies at 77
+Former NBA Commissioner David Stern dies at 77

+NEW YORK (AP) — David Stern had basketball as a passion and law as a profession, one he figured he could return to if a job at the NBA didn’t work out.

+Instead he went to Europe, Asia and plenty of other places around the world, bringing with him a league that was previously an afterthought in the U.S. and turning it into a global powerhouse.

-NEW YORK (AP) — David Stern, the basketball-loving lawyer who took the NBA around the world during 30 years as its longest-serving commissioner and oversaw its growth into a global powerhouse, died Wednesday.
+Stern, who spent 30 years as the NBA’s longest-serving commissioner and one of the best in sports history, died Wednesday.
 He was 77.

+“Without David Stern, the NBA would not be what it is today,” Hall of Famer Michael Jordan said.
+“He guided the league through turbulent times and grew the league into an international phenomenon, creating opportunities that few could have imagined before.”

 Stern suffered a brain hemorrhage on Dec.
 12 and underwent emergency surgery.
 The league said he died with his wife, Dianne, and their family at his bedside.